baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 - The generalization of the solution set for $n > 2$ is a hyperplane (line in 2D plane, [a plane in 3D](https://www.wolframalpha.com/input/?i=x%2By%2Bz+%3D+0), a cube in 4D etc.).
 Thus linear does not always imply straight lines.

-### Linear function : Defining functions using equations
+### Linear function: Defining functions using equations

 A function is an association of an element $$x$$ in one set $$X$$ to another element in set $$Y$$.
 It is most commonly specified as an equation: